AngusWebbHammond/ArtNet-Network-Sender/README.md

 **ArtNet Network Sender** is a lightweight C++ application for sending Art-Net DMX packets over a network.
 Designed to work on Windows (using Winsock2).

+This was created as a project piece to learn more about using sockets and networking, it is not intended to be used in production.

 This project is licensed under the MIT License, see [LICENSE](/LICENSE).

 ---